nconghau/MiniDBGo/README.md

 ### 🔍 The Read Path (Finding Your Data)

-When you fetch data (`findOne`, `findMany`), TinyDB searches for the key in a specific order to ensure the most recent data is found first:
+When you fetch data (`findOne`, `findMany`), MiniDBGo searches for the key in a specific order to ensure the most recent data is found first:

 1.  **Check the MemTable**: The active MemTable is checked first, as it contains the very latest writes.
 2.  **Check Immutable MemTables**: Any "frozen" MemTables that are waiting to be flushed to disk are checked next.